Sarthakkhare945/Short-Url/README.md

 ------------

-For guidance on setting up a development environment and how to make a contribution to Flask, see the `contributing guidelines`_.
+For guidance on setting up a development environment and how to make a contribution to Flask, see the <a href='https://github.com/pallets/flask/blob/master/CONTRIBUTING.rst'>contributing guidelines</a>.